BernadettMakk/git-basic-projekt/README.md

-# That was a test README
+# That was a test README- version 2
 basics